 School Hours and School Lunch

-Classrooms are open at 8.45am for morning activities and register is taken promptly at 8.55am.
-The lunch hour is from 12.15 until 1.15pm and supervision is provided.
+Classrooms are open at 8.45am and register is taken promptly at 8.55am.
+The lunch hour is from 12.00 until 1.00pm and supervision is provided.
 Children may have a hot meal, bring a packed lunch or go home for lunch.
 Please ensure that packed lunches are brought to school in a secure container labelled with the child’s name.
 We recommend that an ice pack is included to ensure appropriate food hygiene.
 We are a Healthy School, promoting healthy eating and as such urge parents to ensure that the lunches they provide support this.
 Please let the school administrator know if your child is eligible for free school meals so that arrangements can be made to provide them.

 Children in KS1 are given a piece of fruit each day at morning break through the Governments Fruit in Schools scheme and KS2 children are allowed to bring a fruit snack to eat at this time, if they wish.

 The percentage of unauthorised absences for the last academic year was 0.0%.

 Please contact the school office to inform us of the reasons for any absence.
 Of course we realise that some absences are unavoidable, but we do aim to keep our absence rate as low as possible.
 Please note that Headteachers are no longer able to authorise any holiday absence in term time other than for the most exceptional circumstances.